melakakini/appernetic-hugo-project/content/about.md

 So this about section is about how I'm testing out appernetic for Melaka Kini News

     This is me again writing in MD.
+This is so cool.
+Appernetic replied to my messages on gitter.
+Shout out to Appernetic.
+    It's tough enough having to learn git and then hugo and then firebase and then appernetic comes along.
+What a relief.
+***Shout out to appernetic***